 Follow these simple instructions to change your mailing address:

-- At the bottom in red, click on “Update Addresses and Phones”.
+- Scroll down and click on "Update Addresses and Phones".

 No. Unfortunately, PCC doesn't offer housing, but the Student Life Office (CC-105) and housing boards around campus post notices for roommates and rooms for rent in the local community.